SOLD - 1930s York Monster Sousaphone

 The sound is deep, dark and pure.
 And it is buttery-smooth to play.
 It has such a wide range of resonance that, even with 3 valves, the intonation is fantastic.
 The valves themselves are in great condition and they also have the spring caps for emptying water.
 Slides are also in good condition.

 It does have its quirks.
 The leadpipe has been modified to take a Conn gooseneck and modern mouthpiece.
-Because of the way it has been modified, I prefer to play it without any bits, but can also play it with 1 bit (2 bits would be a challenge and throw off the balance too much for me).
-Because of this, you have to compensate a bit with the main tuning slide to keep it in tune.
-Gooseneck screw has been broken but it seals and has been functional for me with the electrical tape.
+Because of the way it has been modified, I prefer to play it without any bits, but can also play it with 1 bit (2 bits would be a challenge and throw off the balance too much for me, but I'm a bigger guy so take that fwiw; I've had students that can use 2 bits comfortably).
+Because of this, you have to compensate a bit with the main tuning slide (~3in) to keep it in tune.
+Gooseneck screw, water key spring and cork have now been replaced!
+See pictures.

 Includes Coon gooseneck and 2 bits.
-I have a shoulder pad and cradle pad installed.
+I had a shoulder pad and cradle pad installed and will include both.
 The case has been modified to be able to fit this horn but it is far from optimal.
 Not a particularly useful case, but good for storage.

 The sound is deep, dark and pure.
 And it is buttery-smooth to play.
 It has such a wide range of resonance that, even with 3 valves, the intonation is fantastic.
 The valves themselves are in great condition and they also have the spring caps for emptying water.
 Slides are also in good condition.

 It does have its quirks.
 The leadpipe has been modified to take a Conn gooseneck and modern mouthpiece.
-Because of the way it has been modified, I prefer to play it without any bits, but can also play it with 1 bit (2 bits would be a challenge and throw off the balance too much for me).
-Because of this, you have to compensate a bit with the main tuning slide to keep it in tune.
-Gooseneck screw has been broken but it seals and has been functional for me with the electrical tape.
+Because of the way it has been modified, I prefer to play it without any bits, but can also play it with 1 bit (2 bits would be a challenge and throw off the balance too much for me, but I'm a bigger guy so take that fwiw; I've had students that can use 2 bits comfortably).
+Because of this, you have to compensate a bit with the main tuning slide (~3in) to keep it in tune.
+Gooseneck screw, water key spring and cork have now been replaced!
+See pictures.

 Includes Coon gooseneck and 2 bits.
-I have a shoulder pad and cradle pad installed.
+I had a shoulder pad and cradle pad installed and will include both.
 The case has been modified to be able to fit this horn but it is far from optimal.
 Not a particularly useful case, but good for storage.